 Unfortunately, the cat is the absolute opposite of vegan.
-Cats are obligate carnivores – they MUST eat meat.
-It is neither ethical (nor legal) to try and make a cat into a “natural” vegetarian, let alone vegan.
+Cats are obligate carnivores – they MUST eat meat (or have suitable artificial replacements).
+It is neither ethical to try and make a cat into a “natural” vegetarian, let alone vegan.
 Unlike humans, cats have specific nutritional requirements – especially for vitamin A, taurine, carnitine and arginine.
 Cats CANNOT manufacture these, they are not found in significant quantities in plant-based protein.

 It is possible to synthetically supplement these nutrients using chemically engineered versions.
 However, it is worth remembering that there are significant environmental consequences to the complex organic chemistry needed to make these.
 Also, remember that even a short-term deficiency is potentially fatal.
 A cat who eats a single meal that is deficient in arginine may develop tremors, seizures and go into a coma within hours if the deficiency cannot rapidly be replaced.
 While animal protein contains plenty of arginine, if the cat doesn’t eat the supplement you’re offering, there is a good chance that they will die.

 I am aware that there are some commercial foods that do claim to contain all of the requirements, synthesised or purified from non-animal protein.
-The safety of these diets has not been formally investigated, however, so they aren’t something that I feel I can recommend at this point.
-I suspect that the cats that are anecdotally thriving on home-cooked vegan diets are likely to be supplementing their diet with animal protein from elsewhere (they just prefer their “vitamin supplements” to be warm and furry or feathered).
+The safety of these diets has not been formally investigated, however, the evidence has changed over the last few years, and I don’t think that they are likely to cause harm.
+Personally, I suspect that the cats that are anecdotally thriving on home-cooked (as opposed to properly formulated) vegan diets are likely to be supplementing their diet with animal protein from elsewhere (they just prefer their “vitamin supplements” to be warm and furry or feathered).

 The other thing to remember is that cats are, by nature, avid hunters.
 This poses an ethical question if you are willing to support and keep a pet that sees all other life (well, anything smaller than he or she is anyway!) as a meal.